golang

 Bogdan Ungureanu

-Building Production-Ready HTTP Logging Middleware for Go’s Mux Router Observability is the cornerstone of modern web applications.
+Observability is the cornerstone of modern web applications.
 When your API starts experiencing issues at 3 AM, comprehensive logging can mean the difference between a quick fix and hours of frustrated debugging.
 In this guide, we’ll build a production-grade HTTP logging middleware for Gorilla Mux that goes beyond simple request logging to provide actionable insights into your application’s behavior.
 Why HTTP Logging Middleware Matters Every HTTP request tells a story.
+It carries information about who’s accessing your system, what they’re requesting, how long it takes, and whether it succeeds or fails.

 Building Production-Ready Rate Limiting Middleware in Go